-U.S. PETs Prize Challenge: Phase 2 (Financial Crime–Federated) Hosted By NIST and NSF
+U.S. PETs Prize Challenge: Phase 2 (Financial Crime–Federated)

 Hosted by National Institute of Standards and Technology, US Department of Commerce, Information Technology Laboratory; National Science Foundation

 Original Version Approved July 18, 2022

 Update Approved January 24, 2023

 PETs Prize Challenge: Advancing Privacy-Preserving Federated Learning Official Rules

 This document outlines the official rules for the PETs Prize Challenge: Advancing Privacy-Preserving Federated Learning (Challenge), co-sponsored by the Information Technology Laboratory (ITL) of the National Institute of Standards and Technology (NIST) and the National Science Foundation (NSF) (Organizers).
 Nothing within this document or in any supporting documents shall be construed as obligating the Department of Commerce, NIST, NSF, or any other Federal agency or instrumentality to any expenditure of appropriated funds, or any obligation or expenditure of funds in excess of or in advance of available appropriations.

 This Challenge is being conducted in parallel with a similar prize challenge sponsored by the government of the United Kingdom.
 Participants in this Challenge, whether they are individuals, entities, or team members, are prohibited from participating in the UK prize challenge, and participants in the UK prize challenge are likewise prohibited from participating in this Challenge.
 Individuals, entities, or team members who are found to have entered both the US and the UK challenges will be disqualified from participating in either.
 Additional details regarding eligibility are included at Sections 1.9 Minimum Submission Requirements and 9.2 Eligibility Requirements.